JimHeaney/74LS47-learning-board/README.md

 Version 1.2 is a much simpler board than 1.1, without the AtTiny for the auto mode.
 1.2 is also all through-hole parts, to use as a soldering kit.

+The files for both versions are currently a mess, so I want to clean them more before uploading.

 ## Current Release
 Version 1.2